20210517: Tax Court Rules in an "Interesting" Disqualified Persons and Excess Benefits Case

-Unless extended by Congress, relaxed AGI and/or taxable income limits and the limited "above the line" deduction for Charitable Deductions (created by the CARES Act) expire at the end of 2020.
-If you haven't already made your 2020 Contributions, think about making them now!
+Congress, belatedly, extended the relaxed AGI and/or taxable income limits and the limited "above the line" deduction for Charitable Deductions (created by the CARES Act) through the end of 2021.

 For more information about this opportunity, see our Short Narrative.
 (As revised in December 2020, it now includes links to guidance targeted to practitioners).